Verbals lessons: more than verbal worksheets, actual engaging verbals practice. Teaching verbals can be a fun part of meeting language standards.

 Verbals, those tricky little words that look like verbs but aren’t verbs.
 Yes, the participle, gerund, and infinitive must be taught so that students can use them in their writing for extra spice and punctuate them correctly.

 Plus, when they look verbs up in a dictionary, don’t they wonder what “participle” is?
 (Tell students they should wonder, and that you are here to clarify for them.
 I promise they will roll their eyes at you.)
+Part of any verbals practice should be having fun.

 Teaching grammar requires some tricks and methods to get students understanding the concepts.
 I’ve taught verbals to both middle school and high school students, my classroom students, and students prepping for standardized testing.
+I’ve therefore included lots of ideas I include in a verbals lesson plan; you may not need all of this verbal practice.

 I’ve explored how to teach gerunds and infinitives, how to teach gerunds and participles, and how to teach participles and infinitives.